The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Introduction

 \subsection{Acknowledgments}

-This project began at Research Innovations and Diverse Collaborations workshop at the University of Oregon, which was supported by NSF CAREER grant DMS-1751281 (E. Eischen) and NSA MSP conference grant Grant H98230-21-1-0029 (E. Eischen).
+This project began at the Research Innovations and Diverse Collaborations workshop at the University of Oregon, which was supported by NSF CAREER grant DMS-1751281 (E. Eischen) and NSA MSP conference grant H98230-21-1-0029 (E. Eischen).
 The authors thank the organizers of this workshop for their generous support in establishing this collaboration.
 Work was also done at a SQuaRE hosted by the American Institute for Mathematics.
 The authors thank AIM for providing a supportive and mathematically rich environment.
+We thank the anonymous referees for their careful reading of our manuscript and helpful suggestions for improvement.

 JJL was partially supported by the Renfrew Faculty Fellowship from the University of Idaho College of Science.
 IN was partially supported by a FRQNT Scholarship by Fonds de Recherche du Québec and by NSF Grant No. DMS-1928930 while the author was in residence at MSRI in Berkeley, California, during the Spring 2023 semester.
 AP has been supported by the Simons Foundation via Collaboration Grant number 585147 and by the NSF via grant numbers 2101888 and 2144021.
 MR was partially supported by the AMS Simons Travel Grant program.